 For general nonconvex potential, we cannot prove the convergence of QLD.
 However, when facing some special nonconvex ones, QLD can still converge to the global minimum within desired precision.
-Consider a special example of a one-dimensional nonconvex potential:

-where $\delta>0$ is constant.
-This potential is a nonconvex function, which is also continuously differentiable.
+The set of quasar-convex functions are defined as follows~\cite{hardt2018gradient,hinder2020near}: \begin{definition_}[Quasar-Convexity] Let $r\in (0,1]$ and let $x^*$ be a minimizer of the differentiable function $V\colon\mathbb{R}^d\to \mathbb{R}$.
+The function $V$ is $r$-quasar-convex with respect to $x^*$ if for all $x\in \mathbb{R}^d$,

+\end{definition_} In the case $r=1$, Definition~\ref{eq:quasar-convex} is simply star-convexity~\cite{nesterov2006cubic,lee2016optimizing}.
 We find QLD can still converge to the global minimum within desired precision in this case.
-Noticing this function satisfies $x\cdot\nabla V\geq 0.5V(x)\geq 0$, we can generalize it to get a more general nonconvex potential which satisfies $x\cdot\nabla V\geq r V(x)\geq 0$ for a constant $r\in(0,1)$.
-Here, we still assume this kind of potential is continuously differentiable with unique global minimum $x^*=0$ and $V(x^*)=0$.
-We call this case slightly nonconvex case.

-In this case, we establish the following convergence rate of QLD by applying similar proof techniques to Theorem \ref{thm:QLD_convergence}. \begin{theorem_}[Convergence of QLD in slight-nonconvexity case] Assume that $V$ is a continuously differentiable function, which satisfies $\nabla^{2}V(x)< +\infty$ and $x\cdot \nabla V(x)\ge rV(x)\ge 0$, where $r\in (0,1)$ is a constant.
+Here, we still assume this kind of potential is continuously differentiable with unique global minimum $x^*=0$ and $V(x^*)=0$, which satisfies $x\cdot \nabla V(x) \ge rV(x)$.
+In this case, we establish the following convergence rate of QLD by applying similar proof techniques to Theorem \ref{thm:QLD_convergence}. \begin{theorem_}[Convergence of QLD in quasar-convex case] Assume that $V$ is a continuously differentiable function, which satisfies $\text{\note{$\lr{\nabla^{2}V}_t$}}< +\infty$ and $x\cdot \nabla V(x)\ge rV(x)\ge 0$, where $r\in (0,1)$ is a constant.
 Let $x^*$ be the unique global minimum of $V(x)$.
 Then the solution $\rho(t)$ to \eq{eq:Gao_Lindblad}, with approximation $\hbar \Omega \ll kT$, satisfies that